October 1, 2008

 Two years ago, my passion for the human body came in handy for my son.
 He was in 4th Grade at the time.
 The Science

 Fair was coming up.
 He and his friend wanted to do a project.
 Since their topic choice was ‘The Human Body,’ they came to me for help.
 What greater gift could a parent get, then to have your child ask you to teach them your passion?!

-When we were finished with the project they knew more about their bodies than many
+When the project was finished, they knew more about their bodies than many adults.

-adults.
 We had so much fun!
 Their science project was a hit... and it got me thinking.
-Why not offer this type of Workshop for all kids?
+Why not offer this type of Workshop for all

 This is how my next venture, the I am an AMAZING human being!
 Workshop came to be, and how

 the I am an AMAZING human being!
 Blog was birthed.
-(I offered very kid-friendly, non-threatening
+(Very kid-friendly, non-threatening

 classes for all.
 And yes, quirky stories, creative images and parallels were used.
 Classes are not being scheduled at this